By Nicole Wilson•

 The short answer should be no – but the truth is it depends on who's supplying your green energy.
-The average small business saves £265 a year by switching to Bulb, and we throw in the warm glow of helping to protect the planet for free.

 The cost of renewable energy has fallen dramatically in recent years.
 This shouldn't be a surprise, once a wind or solar farm is up-and-running, the operating costs are much lower than a traditional power plant.
 Increased competition and advances in technology are pushing prices down even more.